Calibration in Electrochemical Analysis

 - A counter electrode

 The potentiostat or galvanostat is used to control the electrical potential or current in the electrochemical cell.
-The reference electrode is used to provide a stable reference point for the electrical potential measurements.
-The working electrode is the electrode at which the electrochemical reaction takes place.
-The counter electrode is used to complete the electrical circuit.
+The reference electrode provides a stable reference point for the electrical potential measurements.
+The working electrode is where the electrochemical reaction takes place.
+The counter electrode completes the electrical circuit.

-There are a variety of electrochemical techniques that can be used for analysis, including:
+Various electrochemical techniques can be used for analysis, including:

 - Cyclic voltammetry